 There were record-breaking lows in January 1982.
 Although December 1981 and January 1982 contained some exceptional weather, the mild spells meant that overall the winter was to then only 8th coldest of the century.
 This year we had to wait until September for summer, with what was before 1997 the wettest June of the century.

 January.
-A good winter continues.
+A good winter continues - if you like it cold and snowy.
 It began mild and wet at the New Year, but then became very cold from the 5th to the 15th with some record low temperatures.
 December's cold air was never far away, and with anticyclones in place over Greenland and Scandinavia a cold front moved south, pushed down by northeasterlies, with cold air slowly reintroduced from the 3rd, preceded by heavy rain.
 Between the 5th and 8th over 100 mm of rain fell on the Southern Uplands and Pennines.
 As the ground was frozen, it just ran off.
 As a result there was severe flooding in the York district when the River Ouse broke its banks after rising to 5m above normal.
 Ice floes became jammed under bridges.
 The flood waters then froze over.
 On the morning of the 5th there were over 40 cm of level snow at Braemar.
 There was more snow in the north on the 7th; and -23C at Braemar; the next day Grantown-on-Spey fell to -26.8C.
 The battle between very cold and mild air in the south led to blizzards; the Midlands and Wales had 30-50 cm of snow on the 8-9th with easterly gales.
-Many places were cut off (e.g. Torquay and Weymouth).
+Many places were cut off (e.g. Torquay and Weymouth, and the South Wales for three days).
 Some drifts were 20' high.
-Lasting 36 hours, this was one of the most severe blizzards of the century across the Southwest and Midlands.Throughout the snowfall temperatures hovered around -3C.
+Lasting 36 hours, this was one of the most severe blizzards of the century across the Southwest, Midlands, and Wales.Throughout the snowfall temperatures hovered around -3C.
 In the far SW mild air encroached, giving an ice storm as rain fell onto frozen ground and surfaces.
 Electricity pylons were particularly susceptible to ice damage.
 As the cold front straddled Devon, the temperature was 10C to the south, but at the same time only 2C a little further north.
 Then with clear skies, light winds, and snow cover, Braemar fell to -27.2C (equal British record for the lowest reading) on the morning of the 10th, and logged several other very low minima that month.
 The maximum on the 10th was only -19.1C: a record low maximum for Britain; with a freshening easterly wind even Weymouth did not rise above -4C that day.
 The following day the minimum was -26.3C.
 There were some other very low temperatures in Scotland on the morning of the 11th, including -26.6 Cat Bowhill, and -26.2 at West Linton, both in the Borders.
 The English record lowest minimum was also set early in the morning of the 10th (beating that just made in December 1981!): -26.1C at Harper Adams College, just outside Newport (Shropshire).
 The maximum at Benson (Oxon.) was only -10C on the 13th.
 The nights of the 11th and 14th were also extremely cold.
-Bedford (the closest reading I have for Cambridge that year, where I was at the time) went down to -15.9C on the 14th.
+Bedford (the closest reading I have for Cambridge that year, where I wsa at the time) went down to -15.9C on the 14th.
 Many places had continuous frost from the 7th to 11th.
 Then there was some freezing fog.
 Mild air reached Scotland on the 13th and the south on the 15th.
 Nevertheless, there was snow cover at Balmoral from 4 December to 28 January.
 However, as it was mild at the beginning and end of the month the month overall was not that cold.

 February.
 Slightly more mild than average.
 What a pathetic end to a wonderful winter!